Aquarium du Québec

-- The Arctic Sector - Here visitors can observe seals, walruses, and the majectic polar bears as they move through the four seasons and an underwater glass display.
+The Arctic Sector - Here visitors can observe seals, walruses, and the majestic polar bears as they move through the four seasons and an underwater glass display.

-- The Coastal Zone - This sector showcases the world of Canada's marine invertebrates from both the Atlantic Ocean and the Pacific.
-Visitors will be given the opportunity to interact and even touch animals like starfish, sea irchins, hermit crabs, sea cucumbers and more.
+The Coastal Zone - This sector showcases the world of Canada's marine invertebrates from both the Atlantic Ocean and the Pacific.
+Visitors will be given the opportunity to interact and even touch animals like starfish, sea urchins, hermit crabs, sea cucumbers and more.

-- Banks of the St. Lawrence River - While overlooking the mighty St. Lawrence, here you can observe harbour seals as they frolic and play amongst the waves.
+Banks of the St. Lawrence River - While overlooking the mighty St. Lawrence, here you can observe harbour seals as they frolic and play among the waves.

 A Scientific Crossroads - Discover the research that makes the Aquarium du Québec an important place for marine biology in Canada and learn more about marine labs and marine research.